GlennVL-AP/cpp-programming-slides/slides/session_8/index.md

 ---

+Declarations and definitions can be separated in modules.

+Note:

+* Before modules:
+  * Declarations in header files.
+  * Definitions on source files.
+* Modules:
+  * Typically export on definition, no forward declaration.
-It is possible to separate declarations and definitions in modules.
+  * It is possible to export forward declaration and make definition private.

 ---